ekwan/PyQuiver/README.md

 *PyQuiver* was written by Thayer Anderson and Eugene Kwan.
 Please email `ekwan16@gmail.com` with any questions.
 We will gladly try to help you.

 We thank Gregor Giesen for writing the code to read ORCA output.
+We thank Corin Wagen for miscellaneous optimization.
 We also thank Christoph Riplinger and Giovanni Bistoni for valuable discussions.

 ## How to Cite